|

 Most

-of my courses are made up from a core of subjects
+of my video camera courses are made up from a core of subjects

 such as focus, white balance, exposure and sound.
 Then I add in exercises